McRaeAlex/McRaeAlex.github.io/_posts/2019-10-30-Traits-vs-Interfaces.md

 When learning Rust it's often difficult to understand the differences between things you already know (interfaces) and the Rust alternative (traits).
-Hopefully for traits and interfaces this post clears that up.
+Hopefully this post clear up some of the differences between traits and interfaces.

 Consider this generic method of a JsonNode in C#.